 Also describe any permit limits you plan to take to restrict your potential-to-emit (fuel type and/or usage, hours of operation, bottlenecks, etc.).
 Information on how to propose limits can be found on the MPCA Web site.
 Describe the limiting factors, citing any rules that apply [e.g., Standards of Performance for Stationary Sources (NSPS, 40 CFR part pt.
 60), Best Available Control Technology (BACT)].
 The associated limit must be used to calculate your potential-to-emit after permit limits.
 If you used vendor certification or stack test data to limit your potential-to-emit, the factor you used will become your permit limit.
 Include all proposed limits on Form CD-01, and wherever else instructed in the permit application forms.

 Calculating actual emissions

 Actual emissions can be calculated or determined in a number of ways.
-Min.
-R. 7019.3030(A) provides a hierarchy of preferred methods for calculating the facility’s actual emissions as follows:
+Minn.
+R. 7019.3030(A) provides this hierarchy of preferred methods for calculating the facility’s actual emissions:

 - Continuous emission monitor data (Minn.
 R. 7019.3040);

 - VOC material balance (Minn.
 R. 7019.3060), SO2 material balance (Minn.
 R. 7019.3070), emission factor (Minn.
 R. 7019.3080), or enforceable limits (Minn.
 R. 7019.3090); or